* As an Amazon affiliate, this site earns from qualifying purchases.

 Another homily for the 12th Sunday in Ordinary Time Year A from Bishop Barron.
 “Today I have the special pleasure of preaching on a passage from the prophet Jeremiah, someone that we hear from relatively rarely throughout the liturgical year.
 Along with Daniel, Ezekiel, and Isaiah, Jeremiah is one of the so-called major prophets of Israel.
 This means not only that he was a great and influential figure but also that he wrote (or at least inspired) a book of some weight and importance.
 What was the theme of Jeremiah’s preaching and prophesying?
 It was terrible—which is one reason why he was known as ‘terror on every side.’”

-More Thoughts for the 12th Sunday in Ordinary Time Year A
+Reflection for the 12th Sunday in Ordinary Time Year A

-The Power of Faith: Salvation and Hope in Christ
+The Gift of Grace in Christ

 Reflection Questions for the 12th Sunday in Ordinary Time Year A